Jalle19/tvheadend-status-manager/README.md

 2. Run `vagrant up`
 3. Run `vagrant ssh`
 4. Run `./vendor/bin/propel sql:insert && ./vendor/bin/propel migration:migrate` to create the initial database
-4. Copy `app/config.yml.example` to `app/config.yml` and configure your instances
+4. Copy `app/config.yml.example` to `app/config.yml` and configure it according to your environment.
+Most of the default values are sensible, but you'll need to configure your instances at least.
-5. Start the CLI application with `./app/tvheadend-status-manager app/config.yml app/database.sqlite`.
-You may want to
-add `-vv` (or even `-vvv`) to the command to get more output in the console.
+5. Start the CLI application with `./app/tvheadend-status-manager app/config.yml`.
+You may want to add `-vv` (or even `-vvv`) to the command to get more output in the console.
 See the Usage section below for additional parameters
 6. Browse to `http://192.168.47.47/` to use the web interface